The Journal of Asian Studies

 The Journal of Asian Studies is the flagship journal of the Association for Asian Studies, publishing peer-reviewed academic scholarship in the field of Asian studies.
 Its acceptance rate is approximately 6%.
 Each issue circulates over 8,200 copies, reaching a readership across the academic community and beyond.

+History

 The journal was established in 1941, as The Far Eastern Quarterly, changing to its current title in September 1956.
 Before 2023, the journal was published by Cambridge University Press.
+From 1941 to 1991, the Association for Asian Studies published an annual Bibliography of Asian Studies as a supplement to the journal.
+Since 1991 the bibliography has only been available by separate subscription.

 Published by Duke University Press since 2023, under the guidance of its editorial board, it presents empirical and multidisciplinary work on Asia, spanning the arts, history, literature, the social sciences, and cultural studies.
 In addition to research, current interest, and state-of-the-field articles, a large section of the journal is devoted to book reviews.

 Editors-in-chief

 The following are or have been editor-in-chief of the journal: